Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-The structure of $w$-gadgets is similar.
-A gadget consists of seven vertices: $w_1, w_2, w_3, w_4 \in W$ and $v_1, v_2, v_3 \in V$.
-Aside from the edges in the gadget, it has two interconnecting edges between $w_4$ and the special gadget (described in details later), and three relevant edges between $w_1, w_2, w_3$ and vertices in~$U$ of $u$-gadgets.
+The $w$-gadgets are structured similarly.
+Each gadget consists of seven vertices: $w_1, w_2, w_3, w_4 \in W$ and $v_1, v_2, v_3 \in V$.
+Aside from the edges within the gadget, it has two interconnecting edges between $w_4$ and vertices in the special gadget (described in detail later), and three relevant edges between $w_1, w_2, w_3$ and vertices of $u$-gadgets.
 These are the edges drawn in accordance with the edge labels.
-Suppose edge $uw$ was ranked $i$th by $u$ and $j$th by $w$, where $i \in \left\{1,2 \right\}$ and $j \in \left\{1,2,3 \right\}$.
-Then, $u_i$ in the $u$-gadget is connected to $w_j$ in the $w$-gadget.
+Suppose in $\mathcal I$, edge $uw$ was ranked $i$th by $u$ and $j$th by $w$, where $i \in \left\{1,2 \right\}$ and $j \in \left\{1,2,3 \right\}$.
+Then in $\mathcal I'$, $u_i$ in the $u$-gadget is connected to $w_j$ in the $w$-gadget.
 Therefore, each edge in $\mathcal{I}$ is transformed into a single edge in $\mathcal{I'}$ and each $u_i$, $i \in \left\{1,2 \right\}$ and $w_j$, $j \in \left\{1,2,3 \right\}$, has exactly one relevant edge.
 All of these edges are second choices of both of their end vertices.
-In addition to these, if a $u$- and a $w$-gadget, for which $uv \in E(G)$ are not already connected by $u_1 w_1$, we add $u_1w_1$, which is referred as an \emph{adjacency edge}.
-This edge is ranked by both $u_1$ and $w_1$ after their relevant edges, but before their edges to garbage collectors.
-Similarly to $u$-gadgets, $w$-gadgets are also connected to garbage collectors.
+In addition to these, if $uw \in E(G)$, but the corresponding $u$- and a $w$-gadgets are not yet connected by $u_1w_1$, we add $u_1w_1$, which is referred as an \emph{adjacency edge}.
+This edge is ranked by both $u_1$ and $w_1$ after their relevant edges, but ahead of their edges to garbage collectors.
+Similar to $u$-gadgets, $w$-gadgets are also connected to garbage collectors.
 Each $w_1$ vertex has $|W_0|-K$ edges to the vertices in $X$, ranked arbitrarily at the bottom of $w_1$'s preference list.
 Also the vertices in $X$ rank the $w_1$ vertices arbitrarily.

-The special gadget is defined on only six vertices forming set $S$: $u_0, u_0', u_0'', [0] w_0, [0] w_0'$ and~$w_0''$.
+The special gadget is defined on only six vertices in the set $S_1\cup S_2$, where $S_1=\{u_0, u_0',u_0''\}$ and $S_2=\{w_0,w_0',w_0''\}$.
 The unique forced edge in the entire instance is~$u_0 w_0$.
 Apart from $u_0'$ and $w_0''$, they are connected to $u$- and $w$-gadgets.
-In each $u$-gadget, $u_3$ is adjacent to $w_0$ and $w_0'$, while in each $w$-gadget, $w_4$ is adjacent to $u_0$ and~$u_0''$.
-These four vertices prefer their interconnecting edges to their edges inside of the special gadget.
-Moreover, $u_0$ and $w_0$ are connected to all garbage collectors of the opposite color class.
-These edges are ranked higher than $u_0 w_0$ by these two vertices and ranked last by the vertices in $X$ and~$Y$.
+In each $u$-gadget, $u_3$ is adjacent to $w_0$ and $w_0'$, and each of $u_1$ and $u_2$ is adjacent to $w_0$.
+In each $w$-gadget, $w_4$ is adjacent to $u_0$ and~$u_0''$, and each of $w_1$, $w_2$ and $w_3$ is adjacent to $u_0$.
+Moreover, $u_0$ and $w_0$ are connected to all garbage collectors of the opposite side via additional interconnecting edges.
+These edges are ranked last by the vertices in $X$ and~$Y$.
+The four vertices $u_0,u_0'',w_0,w_0'$ prefer their interconnecting edges to their edges inside of the special gadget.